microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/group-post-members.md

 ### Example 2: Add multiple members to a group in a single request

 This example shows how to add multiple members to a group with OData bind support in a PATCH operation.
-Note that up to 20 members can be added in a single request.
-The POST operation is not supported.
+Up to 20 members can be added in a single request.
+The POST operation isn't supported.
 If an error condition exists in the request body, no members are added and the appropriate response code is returned.

 #### Request